ferro/ferro/README.md

 Please do contribute!
 I'm not planning on working on the below items.
 Open an issue if you'd like to be pointed in the right direction on how to implement something.

 * enable scrolling past 5th suggestion
+* allow clicking on and reordering saved session icons and rows of icons
 * allow omnibox keyword interaction, eg `f extract google.com`
 * remember what keys people press and what action they take to improve future suggestions
 * refactor popup into a backbone app